 To say that Adam Savage-Hill is just a fan of Alien would be a little like saying that Alien is just a horror movie.

-Until I met Adam, I’d been pondering the interiors of the Nostromo since the early days of Alien video collections, when the official movie site posted this tiny set blueprint:
+Until I met Adam, I’d been pondering the interiors of the Nostromo since the early days of Alien video collections (think 1999!), when the official movie site posted this tiny set blueprint:

 It generated more questions than answers, though.
 Unlike Star Trek fandom and its obsession with starship blueprints and deck plans, the views and vitals of the vehicles of Alien (alien or human) remained cloaked in mystery, especially the Nostromo.

-A mystery, that is, until I discovered Adam and the products of his intensive research into the Nostromo set plans used (and re-dressed) to portray that well-worn lady of the spaceways.
+A mystery, that is, until I discovered Adam and the products of his intensive research into the Nostromo set plans that were used (and re-dressed) to portray that well-worn lady of the spaceways.

 Adam’s sketches are a primer in the creativity of movie magicians who, on limited budgets, manage to portray science fictional settings from mundane items like lumber, construction materials, and scrap metal: in this case, a futuristic tugboat flying between the stars.